Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your bones are like the frame under the walls of your home.
-If you’ve ever watched a home improvement show and seen the internal structure of a house, that’s what your bones are — the supports and beams that keep your body strong and stable.
+If you’ve ever watched a home improvement show and seen the internal structure of a house, that’s what your bones are.
+They’re the supports and beams that keep your body strong and stable.

 Your bones are living tissue like any other part of your body.
-It might not seem like it, but they’re constantly growing or changing and reshaping themselves throughout your life.
+It might not seem like it.
+But they’re constantly growing, changing and reshaping themselves.

-Visit a healthcare provider if you feel bone pain (a dull ache that feels like it’s coming from inside your body).
+Visit a healthcare provider if you feel bone pain.
 Go to the emergency room if you experience trauma or think you might have a broken bone.

 Function

-Your bones support your body at all times.
-They keep your body stable when you’re not moving and help you move when you’re active.
+Your bones support your body.
+They keep your body stable when you’re not moving.
+And they help you move when you’re active.

 Bones secure and support lots of important tissue throughout your body.
 Think about the walls of your home again.
-Instead of holding drywall, plumbing and wiring in place, lots of tissue connects to your bones, including:
+Instead of holding drywall, plumbing and wiring in place, your bones are connected to a lot of tissue.
+Examples include:

 Some bones protect your internal organs.
-For example, your skull safely encloses your brain, and your ribcage shields your heart, lungs and other organs near your chest.
+For example, your skull guards your brain.
+And your ribcage shields your heart, lungs and other organs near your chest.

 Bones contain and protect your bone marrow.
-Bone marrow is a soft, fatty tissue that produces critical cells, including:
+Bone marrow is a soft, fatty tissue that produces important cells, like:

 Advertisement